shameer/Culturia/doc/youthful-indiscretion/opencog-overview.md

 ##### Occam's Razor

-this quest for simplicity is present in many places throughout the CogPrime design, for instance
+This quest for simplicity is present in many places throughout the CogPrime design, for instance

 - In MOSES and hillclimbing, where program compactness is an explicit component of program tree fitness
 - In PLN, where the backward and forward chainers explicitly favor shorter proof chains, and intensional inference explicitly characterizes entities in terms of their patterns (where patterns are defined as compact characterizations)
 - In pattern mining heuristics, which search for compact characterizations of data
 - In the forgetting mechanism, which seeks the smallest set of Atoms that will allow the regeneration of a larger set of useful Atoms via modestly-expensive application of cognitive processes
 - Via the encapsulation of procedural and declarative knowledge in simulations, which in many cases provide a vastly compacted form of storing real-world experiences

 Like cognitive synergy and emergent networks, Occam’s Razor is not something that is implemented in a single place in the CogPrime design, but rather an overall design principle that underlies nearly every part of the system.

 ##### Cognitive Synergy

 These synergies are absolutely critical to the proposed functionality of the CogPrime system.
 Without them, the cognitive mechanisms are not going to work adequately well, but are rather going to succumb to combinatorial explosions.

 The other aspects of CogPrime - the cognitive architecture, the knowledge representation, the embodiment framework and associated developmental teaching